 We basically entered a private property, we knew it but we couldn't do otherwise.

 The air suddenly turned red, became thick with fine dust, sand and exhaust fumes from the machinery, it felt like being in a Mad Max scene.

-When the train finally stopped the air returned being almost breathable, we kept the mask on and unloaded our bags.
+When the train finally stopped, the air returned to being almost breathable and we kept the mask on and unloaded our bags.

-We felt being ended up in the middle of nowhere.
+We felt we ended up in the middle of nowhere.
 We were.
 The refinery is very south to Noudhibou, surrounded by the desert.
-Was hot.
+It was very hot.

 After about an hour, we sat down in a restaurant.
 I went to the bathroom to check my face.
 The conditions were this: